Ekoda/Monolith/README.md

 - [Deployment](#deployment)
 - [Notes](#notes)

+## Rapid Development Philosophy

+The Monolith template facilitates rapid development, ideal for solo developers transitioning ideas into live applications swiftly.
+Its monorepo architecture consolidates backend and frontend into one repository, promoting:

+- **Unified Versioning:** Single repository, unified versioning, simplifying version control and rollback.
+- **Atomic Changes:** Enables coordinated updates across multiple components ensuring that changes in the backend and frontend are harmonized, simplifying the development and review processes.
+- **Shared Configurations and Libraries:** Easy sharing of common assets across backend and frontend, reducing redundancy.
+- **Single Build and Test Environment:** Straightforward CI/CD integrations for a seamless path from development to deployment.
+- **Clear Demarcation:** Defined separation between backend and frontend for focused development and easy navigation.
+- **Smooth Transition to Scalability:** Transition to robust databases like PostgreSQL and break the app upp with ease as your project scales.

+Monolith lowers the threshold from idea to implementation, offering a structured foundation adaptable to evolving project needs, making it apt for solo developers or small teams intent on rapid development.

 ## Getting Started

 Run `setup.sh` to install dependencies and set up a sqlite db for development or follow the steps below to set up the project manually.